When you refinance your mortgage, you get a new loan to replace the current mortgage. And if you have enough equity, you can do a cash-out refinance.

 Reasons for cash-out refi

-The most common reason for getting a cash-out refi is to pay for home improvements, says Rick Sharga, chief marketing officer of Ten-X, an online real estate marketplace.
+The most common reason for getting a cash-out refi is to pay for home improvements, says Rick Sharga, executive vice president of Ten-X, an online real estate marketplace.
 It's a good way to use equity because you're adding to the home's value, he says.

 Another popular reason to get a cash-out refi is to pay for college tuition, Sharga says.